What's On this weekend in Mallorca

-Lloseta - 8pm: Sheila Blanco, Francesc Blanco (piano); Bach, Chopin and others.
-Lloseta Theatre, C. Pou Nou.
-18 euros. euroclassics.es.
+Andratx, Andratx Fair - 5pm: Parade, folk dance and Mallorcan snacks, Col-legi Ramon Llull, Via Joan Riera 15.

-Manacor - 7.30pm: Manacor Band of Music, Cor de Cambra Ars Antiqua choir and soloists perform 'Ai Quaquín', a Mallorcan zarzuela that premiered in 1935.
+Manacor - 7.30pm: Balearic Symphony Orchestra, Maria Sardaryan (soprano), Thomas Muller Brachman (baritone), the University of the Balearic Islands Choir; Brahms 'Ein deutsches Requiem'.
 Manacor Auditorium, Passeig Ferrocarril.
-9-13 euros. teatredemanacor.cat.
+18 euros. teatredemanacor.cat / simfonicadebalears.com.

-Mostra de Cuina de Mallorca - The third of four routes of restaurants promoting island gastronomy, this one for the east and the south; runs until March 26. mostradecuinademallorca.com.
+Mostra de Cuina de Mallorca - The final of four routes of restaurants promoting island gastronomy, this one for the Pla and Raiguer regions; runs until April 2. mostradecuinademallorca.com.

 Palma - 4.30pm-1am: Fira del Ram, the Easter funfair.
 Son Fusteret Showground, Camí Vell Bunyola.